savanesoff/devtools-chopper/README.md

 - **`stack`** (default: `false`): If true, an `Overdrag` parent element that has a recursively embedded `Overdrag` elements as a child will retain `over` state while the child is active.
 Else, the parent element will be set to `out` state (inactive)
 </details>

+> **NOTE**
+Multiple instances can be spawned.
+Each will position itself randomly unless you specify its element style or provide your own element.

 ## Extending Class

 Use `devtools-chopper` functionality to track any class instances logs, so you can monitor its activity: